-Writing Project Planning Map Topic My Purpose (check one) To explain how to do something To give an opinion To tell a real story My Audience Who will read this?
-What do they already know about my topic?
-To tell an imaginary story To describe a person, place, or thing To give information about a topic Other What do I want them to know?
-What part of my topic would interest them most?
-My First Ideas (d raw more boxes and lines as needed) Торіс
+Writing Project Planning Map Торіс My Purpose (check one) My Audience To explain how to do something Who will read this?
+To give an opinion To tell a real story What do they already know about my topic?
+To tell an imaginary story To describe a person, place, or thing To give information about a topic What do I want them to know?
+Other What part of my topic would interest them most?
+My First Ideas (di raw more boxes and lines as needed) Торіс